sebjilke/sebjilke.github.io/README.md

 # Hey there!
 Welcome to my [personal website](http://www.sebastianjilke.net)!
 I am an Assistant Professor at the [School of Public Affairs and Administration](https://spaa.newark.rutgers.edu) at Rutgers University-Newark.
-In addition, I am co-director of the [Center for Experimental and Behavioral Public Administration](https://spaa.newark.rutgers.edu/cebpa).

 # Website Template